nishantarora23/sample/README.md

 ### Technology
+This project will leverage a combination of modern technologies to ensure efficient development, seamless integration, and effective project management.
+The following technologies have been chosen based on their compatibility, industry standards, and proven track record:

 ![Technology stack and Architectural Diagram](https://github.com/nishantarora23/sample/assets/42149632/977ed92d-e21b-4b71-88c9-c0e495ca9006)
  <p align="center">
     <i> Fig. 1 Technology Stack and Architecture Diagram</i>
     <br/>
   </p>

+- **Front-End Development: React**
+<br>The user interface of the application will be developed using the React JavaScript library.
+React provides a component-based architecture that enables modular and reusable code, resulting in a more efficient development process.
+Its virtual DOM rendering and state management capabilities enhance the performance and responsiveness of the application, ensuring a smooth user experience.

+- **Back-End Development: Java Servlets**
+<br>The back-end of the application will be implemented using Java Servlets.
+Servlets provide a robust and scalable framework for handling HTTP requests and building RESTful APIs.
+With its extensive Java ecosystem and support for enterprise-grade development, Servlets allow for seamless integration with various libraries, frameworks, and databases.

+- **Database Management System: MySQL**
+<br>For data storage and management, the project will utilize the MySQL relational database management system.
+MySQL is widely recognized for its performance, scalability, and reliability.
+Its support for SQL queries and ACID-compliant transactions ensures efficient data manipulation and retrieval, making it suitable for handling the project's data storage requirements.

+- **Continuous Integration and Deployment: Jenkins with Gradle**
+<br>To facilitate continuous integration and deployment, we will employ Jenkins, an open-source automation server.
+Jenkins, integrated with Gradle, will automate the building, testing, and deployment processes.
+This will ensure the project's codebase remains stable and reliable, enabling rapid iterations and reducing the risk of deployment errors.

+- **Source Control and Project Management: GitHub**
+<br>GitHub will serve as the primary source control management (SCM) tool for the project, providing version control and collaboration features.
+It will also act as a ticketing tool, allowing for issue tracking, task assignment, and progress monitoring.
+The project's repository on GitHub will provide transparency and facilitate effective project management, ensuring seamless collaboration among team members.

 <br>
 <table>